OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

 You can debug an Office add-in using Safari Web Inspector.

-To enable debugging Office add-ins on Mac, you must have Mac OS High Sierra AND [Office Version: 16.9.1 (Build 18012504) or above].
+To enable debugging Office add-ins on Mac, you must have Mac OS High Sierra AND Mac Office Version: 16.9.1 (Build 18012504) or later.
 If you don't have an Office Mac build, you can get one by joining the [Office 365 Developer program](https://aka.ms/o365devprogram).

-Then open a terminal and set the OfficeWebAddinDeveloperExtras property for the relevant Office application as follows:
+To start, open a terminal and set the OfficeWebAddinDeveloperExtras property for the relevant Office application as follows:

 - `defaults write com.microsoft.Word OfficeWebAddinDeveloperExtras -bool true`
 - `defaults write com.microsoft.Excel OfficeWebAddinDeveloperExtras -bool true`
 - `defaults write com.microsoft.Powerpoint OfficeWebAddinDeveloperExtras -bool true`
 - `defaults write com.microsoft.Outlook OfficeWebAddinDeveloperExtras -bool true`

-Then, open up Word, Excel, PowerPoint or Outlook, and insert or sideload your add-in.
-Right click the add-in and you should see an **Inpect Element** option in the context menu.
-Select that and it will pop open the inspector.
+Then, open the Office application, and insert your add-in.
+Right click the add-in and you should see an **Inspect Element** option in the context menu.
+Select that and it will pop the Inspector, where you can set breakpoints and debug your add-in.

 > **Note**: Please note that this is an experimental feature and there are no guarantees that we will preserve this functionality in future versions of Office applications.